person in white long sleeve shirt holding black and white dices

 Motor Skills: Duplo blocks are perfect tools for teaching toddlers.
 Using a box of Duplo, the lessons you can do with toddlers are endless – colour recognition, number recognition and counting, storytelling etc. Every time they play, they’re working on fine motor skills.

 The same applies to older builders too.
 Lego pieces are tiny!
 It takes a lot of hand-eye coordination and a steady hand to build the complex kits.
+Lego-based tasks often require a lot of focus which can help develop concentration skills.

 Creativity: It’s one reason Lego’s as popular with adults as children – it’s a brilliant tool to explore our creative sides.